818ajian/doc/notebook/1-GIS/Ezone.md

 # Geographical Information and the Earth Zone class : `Ezone`

-The `Ezone` class handles an earth zone which corresponds to the `strm` or `aster` DEM data.
+The `Ezone` class handles an earth zone which corresponds to the `srtm` or `aster` DEM data.
 It has the same naming convention as `srtm` files and corresponds to a portion of earth corresponding to 1 latitude and 1 of longitude.
 An `Ezone` is an heterogeneous dataset stored in `hdf5` format.
 Let see an example with the file `N48W002.h5`.